shahern004/CRUSTy-Core/Documentation/CRUSTY-Core_System_Design.md

 All user inputs and external communications are handled in Rust to leverage its memory safety features:

-- User input from GUI components
+- Command-line arguments and user input
 - Network commands and data
 - Device communications
 - File data validation